People's Journal: History

-During its establishment in 1978, only newspapers owned by Marcos cronies were permitted to operate by the government since most of them were shut down after President Ferdinand Marcos declared nationwide martial law in September 1972.
+During its establishment on December 7, 1978, only newspapers owned by Marcos cronies were permitted to operate by the government since most of them were shut down after President Ferdinand Marcos declared nationwide martial law in September 1972.
 Former workers of the Philippines Herald, which was closed at that time, established the Philippine Journalists Inc. (PJI) under the management of the late Benjamin Romualdez, former First Lady Imelda Marcos' younger brother.
 PJI was allowed by the government to operate on October 21, 1972, with its flagship paper, Times Journal.
 Villanueva, a former Manila Times sportswriter, was one of its founding editors.

-Inspired by New York Post, People’s Journal was first launched as a broadsheet in 1978, with Villanueva, its co-founder, assigned as editor-in-chief and with the help of Vergel Santos, assigned as managing editor, and Friginal.
+Inspired by New York Post, People's Journal was first launched as a broadsheet on December 7, 1978, with Villanueva, its co-founder, assigned as editor-in-chief and with the help of Vergel Santos, assigned as managing editor, and Friginal.
 Although with legitimacy, however, they were stopped by the Print Media Council due to lack of permit to print.
-Only with acquisition of permit, they were able to relaunch the paper a week later.
-A year later, Villanueva co-founded its sister newspaper, People’s Tonight.
+Only with permit acquisition, they could relaunch the paper a week later.
+In 1979, Villanueva co-founded its sister newspaper, People's Tonight.

-Content at newspapers were being censored by the Media Advisory Council at the start of martial law.
+Content in newspapers were being censored by the Media Advisory Council at the start of martial law.
 According to Villanueva, the government "had somebody looking at our stories, a military man checking our stories."

 Their headquarters were then located at the building now owned by The Philippine Star at Port Area, Manila.
-They later moved to the old Manila Chronicle building, later renamed Benpres Building, in Pasig City until their return in the Port Area (Times Journal Bldg., now Journal Bldg.) in 1977 with the acquisition of a new printing press.
+They later moved to the old Manila Chronicle building, later renamed Benpres Building, in Pasig City until their return to the Port Area (Times Journal Bldg., now Journal Bldg.) in 1977 with the acquisition of a new printing press.